wints/documentation/ingredients/sdk_links/custom_redirects.md

-The default behavior for where links lead to is specified on the Dashboard -- you can read more about it [TODO] [here]().
+The default behavior for where links lead to is specified on the Dashboard's [Link Settings](https://dashboard.branch.io/#/settings/link) page.

 If, however, you want to override the default behavior, you can specify redirect behavior on a per-link basis.